 But something is almost always better than the ideal perfect (which usually ends up being nothing).

-3 – Teach Each Step on the Morning Routine Printable
+Tip #3 – Teach Each Step on the Kids’ Morning Routine Chart

-My four-year old son knows he needs to get dressed but gets overwhelmed or distracted by the steps involved.
+My five-year-old son knows he needs to get dressed but gets distracted by the steps involved.

 So I teach him those steps with the getting dressed printable.
-This printable is available is the Ultimate Routines Printable Pack.
+This printable is available in the Ultimate Routines Printable Pack.

 We practiced following this printable routine with his stuffed Mr. Bear based on an activity from Days with Grey.